H0sCh13/ShortCommands/README.md

 Miscellanous:

-Scripts for keeping track of typed in commands, as well as maintaing a better layout.
+Scripts for keeping track of typed in commands, as well as to maintain a better layout.
 ____________________________

-Additional Information for each Module, or Script can be found within the Program by using the help Command.
+Additional Information for each Module, or Script, can be found within the Program by using the help Command.

-Please report any occuring Bugs while using the Program
+Please report any occuring Bugs while using the Program.